 MOST IMPORTANT REMEDIES

-– Rutin (500mg) 1 or 2 a day as Rutin (vitamin P) is the most important vitamin for the vain health.
+– Rutin (500mg) 1 or 2 a day as Rutin (vitamin P) is the most important vitamin for vain health.
 It is also very helpful in haemorrhoids.

-– Use Venaforce (Horse chesnut) caps internally.
+– Use Venaforce (Horse chestnut) caps internally.
 Venaforce contains the extract of fresh Horse chestnut (Aesculus hippocastanum) seeds.
 Horse chestnut is probably the most popular herb used in the treatment of varicose veins but it is also useful in DVT.
 This herb contains aescin which has anti-inflammatory properties, improves blood circulation in the veins, and strengthens walls of blood vessels.

 – Externally use Venagel which contains the extract of fresh Horse chestnut (Aesculus hippocastanum) seeds.
 Horse chestnut extracts are commonly associated with the treatment of varicose veins.
-However, Horse chestnut extracts in gels are soothing, providing cooling relief to legs that feel weary, heavy and uncomfortable – fantastic after a night out or a day’s shopping.
+However, Horse chestnut extracts in gels are soothing, providing a cooling relief to legs that feel weary, heavy and uncomfortable – fantastic after a night out or a day’s shopping.
 It is also useful for long journeys (especially by plane), during hot weather and can be used during pregnancy.

 – The best probably herbal formula to treat varicose veins is Gotu cola.
-Wholistic Gotu Kola is a concentration of the finest parts of whole gotu kola leaves gathered from fertile organic soils.
+Wholistic Gotu Kola is a concentration of the finest parts of whole Gotu kola leaves gathered from fertile organic soils.
 This broad-spectrum formula enhances healthy circulation, creating vibrant skin, improving wound healing as well as strengthening connective and nervous tissue.
 Recommended for skin inflammation, slow-healing wounds, scars, cellulitis, cellulite, ulcers, connective tissue inflammation, varicose issues, deep vein thrombosis prevention, arthritic pain, hyperactive nervous conditions and degenerative brain conditions.

 Gotu Kola is a stimulant to the circulation with a particular focus on healthy skin.
 Constituents such as triterpenoid saponins encourage collagen production, collagen synthesis and effective connective tissue repair.
-Gotu Kola also has a relaxing effect upon the central nervous system; increasing gamma-amino butyric acid (GABA), providing relief from hyper anxious states, lowering corticosterone levels, enhancing memory and protecting the brain from degeneration.
+Gotu Kola also has a relaxing effect upon the central nervous system; increasing gamma-aminobutyric acid (GABA), providing relief from hyper anxious states, lowering corticosterone levels, enhancing memory and protecting the brain from degeneration.
 Gotu Kola is packed with saponins which act as cleansing and softening agents for the skin.
 Oligosaccharides act as moisturisers and phytosterols are protective agents.
 The calming effect of Gotu Kola has made it a popular remedy in inflammatory skin conditions such as eczema and acne associated with stress.
-Ingredients: Gotu Kola leaf wholistic extract 70%, Gotu Kola leaf 25%, Nutrigest Seagreens Arctic fresh seaweed, Ginger root, Spirulina, Vegetable cellulose capsule (hydroxypropyl methyl cellulose).
+Ingredients: Gotu Kola leaf wholistic extract 70%, Gotu Kola leaf 25%, Nutrigest Seagreens Arctic fresh seaweed, Ginger root, Spirulina, Vegetable cellulose capsule (hydroxypropyl methylcellulose).

 – Chlorella (requires drinking more water in between meals).
 It is very effective in lowering acidity, detoxifying the body, boosting energy and regenerating damaged tissue including damaged vein valves.

 – Take Magnesium oxide or citrate 2 times a day about 400mg between meals with water.
-Magnesium improves peristalsis and relaxes nervous system, intestines and colon (colon is a muscle).
+Magnesium improves peristalsis and relaxes the nervous system, intestines and colon (colon is a muscle).
 Many people have problems with bowel movements because they are deficient in magnesium.
-Instead of magnesium you can use Epsom salt.
+Instead of magnesium, you can use Epsom salt.
 It is also an effective home remedy for constipation.
 It absorbs water from, softening up stool and making it easier to pass.
-In addition, the magnesium that is present in the Epsom salt promotes contractions and relaxation of the bowel muscles, which also helps to passing the stool easier.
+In addition, the magnesium that is present in the Epsom salt promotes contractions and relaxation of the bowel muscles, which also helps to pass the stool easier.
 Take about two teaspoons of Epsom salt with at least one cup of water or vegetable juice about 30 minutes before meal one or two times a day.

 – Take formulas with Silica and Bioflavonoids.